backtrace-labs/backtrace-unity/README.md

 - Enabled performance statistics: Allows `BacktraceClient` to measure execution time and include performance information as report attributes.
 - Ignore SSL validation: Unity by default will validate ssl certificates.
 By using this option you can avoid ssl certificates validation.
 However, if you don't need to ignore ssl validation, please set this option to false.
 - Handle ANR (Application not responding) - this option is available in Android and iOS build only.
 It allows to catch and report on ANR (application not responding) events happening in your game on mobile platform.
 See [here](#anr-reporting) for details.
-- (Early Access) Send out of memory exceptions to Backtrace - this option is available in Android and iOS build only.
+- Send out of memory exceptions to Backtrace - this option is available in Android and iOS build only.
 See [here](#oom-reporting) for details.
 - Enable Database: When this setting is toggled, the backtrace-unity plugin will configure an offline database that will store reports if they can't be submitted do to being offline or not finding a network.
 When toggled on, there are a number of Database settings to configure.
 - Backtrace Database path: This is the path to directory where the Backtrace database will store reports on your game.
 You can use interpolated strings SUCH AS
   `${Application.persistentDataPath}/backtrace/database` to dynamically look up a known directory structure to use.
 NOTE: Backtrace database will remove all existing files in the database directory upion first initialization.